MikeHopley/ftl-ships-strategy/index.md

 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
 For example, Heavy Laser + Basic Laser is completely harmless once hacked.

 If weapons are thin, buy a teleporter.
 Double Lanius make excellent boarders, especially with hacking.
 Hack and board weapons, luring out any weapons crew first.
-Your Lanius can break weapons with little interruption: between the locked doors and low O2, enemy crew will barely hinder them.
+Your Lanius can break weapons with little interruption: with doors locked and oxygen drained, enemy crew will barely hinder them.
 Adding mind control makes this even stronger: now their weapons crew works for you, or you can use Lanius B distraction tactics followed up with the Ion Stunner.
 Nevertheless, prefer cloaking to mind control.

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you’re pretty safe doing this.